hm-lang/core/proposals/README.md

 They cannot be overridden by child classes but they can be overwritten.
 I.e., if a child class defines the instance function of a parent class, it overwrites the parent's instance function; calling one calls the other.
-To declare an instance function, we simply declare a writeable function, without a `Me/My/I`, inside the class definition.
+To declare an instance function, we simply declare a writable function, without a `Me/My/I`, inside the class definition.
 In addition instance functions must be pure functions so that they can be copied freely.
 TODO: we maybe should allow instance functions access to `Me/My/I`, implicitly; the `Me/My/I` will change to the next instance when copied.

-Class constructors are methods (1) which are defined using `;;renew(Args...)`, which also allow you to renew the class instance as long as the variable is writeable.
+Class constructors are methods (1) which are defined using `;;renew(Args...)`, which also allow you to renew the class instance as long as the variable is writable.
 The first `renew` method defined in the class is also the default constructor, which will be called with default-constructed arguments (if any) if a default instance of the class is needed.
 It is a compiler error if a `;;renew()` method